How to join timber together: temporary + permanent methods

 Wide range of permanent structures

-When joining timber, bracing and other methods of strengthening structures should be considered.
+When joining timber, bracing and other methods of reinforcing and strengthening structures should be considered.